Mitsunee/Popout-Maker/README.md

 There is also dedicated pages for YouTube and Twitch popouts.
 The YouTube-version automatically converts video page and or playlist links to embed links, so only the actual video is visible in the popout.
 ![YouTube Popout Screenshot](http://popoutmaker.mitsunee.com/assets/gitimg3.png)
-> Only the actual video is in the popout.
+Only the actual video is in the popout.

 <a name="twitch-popout"></a>
 ## Twitch Popouts

 The Twitch-version instead takes only the channel name and opens a similar popout that optionally also includes the chat:
 ![Twitch Popout Screenshot](http://popoutmaker.mitsunee.com/assets/gitimg4.png)
-> The chat can be seen on the right side next to the stream.
+The chat can be seen on the right side next to the stream.
 Names were censored for this screenshot.

 <a name="status"></a>
 ## Current status:

-This version (1.1) is a recent release, it brought the Twitch-version and better styling.
+This version (1.1.1) is a recent release, it brought the Twitch-version and better styling.
 Should any problems arise that didn't show up in testing, please open an Issue on Github.

+Version 1.2 will be the *Preset Update* and is currently in development in the v1.2-dev branch.

 <a name="goals"></a>
 ## Current goals: